 The National Society of Pershing Rifles is a drill team organization for college level students.
 The organization was founded in 1894 by John J. Pershing while at the University of Nebraska.
 The organization is one of the oldest officially recognized fraternal organizations in the Armed Forces.

 The Pershing Rifles is the only organization that has the prestigious honor to fire the cannon at all the home football games at Bowling Green State University.
-This time honored tradition is a hit to for all supporters of Bowling Green Football.
+This time honored tradition is a hit for all supporters of Bowling Green Football.
 The Pershing Rifles also represents Bowling Green State University by participating in many color guard events.
-The organization presents the nations colors in a display of disciplined movements and commands.
+The organization presents the nation's colors in a display of disciplined movements and commands.
 All these ceremonies and events bring pride and honor to this nation and Bowling Green State University.

 The Royal Greens organization is a voluntary non-profit student organization sponsored by the Department of Military Science.
 The primary focus of this club is to promote the relationship between the community and its members with an emphasis on community service.
 As a member of Royal Greens you will have the opportunity to participate in community service activities, leadership positions and social activities.
 Some of these activities include the Adopt a Road project, Wood County Humane Society project, the Skate Around (where the cadets treat kids from a local elementary schools to ice skating at our ice arena), and an end of the year paintball event.
-To get more information about the Royal Greens, contact the RG president, William Reed.
+To get more information about the Royal Greens, contact the RG president, Sydney Lyons.

 Updated: 10/21/2021 02:25PM